ChanMunFai/Whisper_SG/README.md

 # Roadmap
 - [ ] Finetune Whisper on different model sizes on the entire NSC dataset.
 Other parts of the NSC dataset include multiple-speaker and slightly noisier recordings.
 - [ ] Data augmentation (i.e. adding noise) to improve real-world performance
+- [ ] App
-- [ ] App: I will be publishing a Gradio demo soon but I hope to learn some ML Ops to develop an app that performs automatic transcription of Singaporean videos.
+    - [ ] I will be publishing a Gradio demo soon but I hope to learn some ML Ops to develop an app that performs automatic transcription of Singaporean videos.